-The ADDC02803SC and ADDC02805SA hybrid dc/dc converters with integral EMI filters offer the highest power density of any dc/dc converter with their features and in their power range available today.
-The converters with integral EMI filters are fixed frequency, 1 MHz square wave switching dc/dc power supplies.
+The ADDC02812DA and ADDC02815DA hybrid military dc/dc converters with integral EMI filter offer the highest power density of any dc/dc power converters with their features and in their power range available today.
+The converters with integral EMI filter are a fixed frequency, 1 MHz, square wave switching dc/dc power supply.
 They are not variable frequency resonant converters.
-In addition to many protection features, these converters have system level features that allow them to be used as components in larger systems as well as stand-alone power supplies.
+In addition to many protection features, these converters have system level features that allow them to be used as a component in larger systems as well as a stand-alone power supply.
 The units are designed for high reliability and high performance applications where saving space and/or weight are critical.

-The ADDC02803SC and ADDC02805SA are available in three screening grades; all grades use a hermetically sealed, molybdenum based hybrid package.
+The ADDC02812DA and ADDC02815DA are available in a hermetically sealed, molybdenum based hybrid package and are easily heatsink mountable.
 Three screening levels are available, including military SMD.